Short Film Fund with Kodak

 The First Flights Short Film Fund is intended for live action and documentary short films of any genre.
 Awards will be given to projects which intend to be in production no more than six months after the deadline closes.
 Awards provided are non-recoupable grants.

-Filmmakers will have full creative control of the project but will receive support in submitting the film to festivals and distribution opportunities with Network Ireland & Televison, and ShortsTV.
+Filmmakers will have full creative control of the project but will receive support in submitting the film to festivals and distribution opportunities with Network Ireland & Television, and ShortsTV.

 How It Works